bradford-hamilton/Ruby-On-Quails/guides/source/action_controller_overview.md

 Streaming and File Downloads
 ----------------------------

 Sometimes you may want to send a file to the user instead of rendering an HTML page.
-All controllers in Rails have the `send_data` and the `send_file` methods, which will both stream data to the client. `send_file` is a convenience method that lets you provide the name of a file on the disk and it will stream the contents of that file for you.
+All controllers in Quails have the `send_data` and the `send_file` methods, which will both stream data to the client. `send_file` is a convenience method that lets you provide the name of a file on the disk and it will stream the contents of that file for you.

 To stream data to the client, use `send_data`: